Zamiell/stardew-valley/Min-Max_Guide.md

 * Water.
 * If you don't have 100 wood, chop up to 100 wood.
 (Remember to take your Scythe while chopping to clear grass.)
 * Empty your inventory.
 * Craft a Chest, and take it with you.
-* Fish at the mountain lake until 2 AM, then pass out.
+* Go to the mountain lake.
+The best spot to fish is casting rightwards while standing next to the fence at the bottom of the screen.
+Place the chest two tiles behind you.
+  * For reference, see [the pathing infographic](https://stardewvalleywiki.com/mediawiki/images/e/e2/Pathing-Mountain.jpg) on the wiki.
+* Fish until 2 AM.
+Before passing out, fill your inventory with any gems, any copper ore, any coal, and the most expensive fish.
 * At the end of the day, you should get:
   * Fishing 6 --> ?